azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 ## Build all required Docker images

 Now we need to build all Docker images for our application.
 In total, we will have 8 images in our repository after this task.
-BTW, for conveniance reasons, we build all images in the container registry!
+BTW, for convenience reasons, we build all images in the container registry!

 Now, build all the required images one by one...of course, replace `<ACR_NAME>` with the name of your container registry.